Veterans BenefitsApril 17, 2026 · 10 min read · By Dan Stevens

 Step-by-Step: 50% + 30% + 20%

-VA rounding rule: The final combined value is rounded to the nearest 10%.
+VA rounding rule: The final combined value is converted to the nearest 10%.
 Values with a ones digit of 1–4 round down; ones digit of 5–9 rounds up.
-The threshold between any two tiers is the midpoint: for the 70% and 80% tiers, values below 75 round to 70% and values at 75 or above round to 80%.
-So 74.8% (ones digit 4) rounds to 70%; 77.6% (ones digit 7) rounds to 80%.
+The threshold between two tiers is the midpoint: for the 70% and 80% tiers, a combined value of 74 or below rounds to 70% and 75 or above rounds to 80%.

 The veteran with three conditions rated 50%, 30%, and 20% receives a 70% combined rating — not 100%.